Houston Mental Anguish Lawyers

 A skilled Texas Trial Lawyer is essential to demonstrate the existence, nature of, and length of your grief process to a jury so it can make an informed decision.

-If you or a loved one has been involved in an accident, it is imperative that you contact an experienced Houston personal injury attorney as soon as possible.
+If you or a loved one has been involved in an accident, it is imperative that you contact an experienced Houston car accident lawyer and personal injury attorney as soon as possible.
 The lawyers at Michael P. Fleming & Associates, P.C. are well-versed in pursuing compensation for disfigurement or scarring suffered by our clients.
 We understand the physical and emotional strain these injuries inflict.
 Call today to discuss your case 713-221-6800.